Entanglion/entanglion-spoe/README.md

 9. **Draw initial Quantum Event**.
 Each player draws a Quantum Event.

 ## Round Overview
-A round consists of four phases: navigate, resolve, action, and cleanup.
+A round consists of four phases: Navigate, Resolve, Action, and Cleanup.

 ### Navigate phase
 Beginning with the first player, players alternate taking turns placing engine cards in their own engine control section on the board.
 Each turn, a player may play a card face down or pass their turn.
 Players can place up to six engine cards.
 Players immediately draw a replacement card after placing a card.
 Once an engine card is placed facedown, players cannot look at the facedown engine card until it is flipped face up in the Resolve phase.
 Once a player passes their turn, they may not place any additional engine cards during this round.